 Faculty are encouraged to use the assigned monitor from your MHC office as an external monitor for a home office if that is a viable option.
-Before choosing this option, please contact the the Helpdesk with the following information:
+Before choosing this option, please contact the Technology Help Desk with the following information:

-- Building/room number from which the monitor is being removed
+- Building/room number from where the monitor is being removed

 - Asset tag of the monitor (some may not have one)

-- Information about the home setup, including laptop or computer type and available video connectors.
-This will help the support group to advise about compatibility and adapters that may be needed.
+- Information about the home setup, including laptop or computer type and available video connectors (this will help the support team to advise about compatibility and adapters that may be needed)